Alfresco/docs-alfresco/desktop-sync/1.13/using/app-menu.md

 Opens the `Alfresco` sync folder for Desktop Sync.

-#### Search

-Opens the **Search** dialog so you can search your local synced files and folders.

-You can only search the content that's already synced in the `Alfresco` folder.
-This avoids having to use the search feature in Mac Finder/Windows Explorer which takes longer and sometimes provides irrelevant results.

-* Start your search by typing in the search field.
-You'll see results presented even if you've only provided partial search text.
-In the search results, you'll see files and folders are easily identifiable by their respective icons.
-* You can view the search results listed by *Name*, *Location*, *Modified Date*, and *Size*.
-You can also search by file name and file extension, for example, by entering `png` or `.png`.
-* To locate a file from the **Search** dialog, double-click the file/folder icon to show the content in Windows Explorer.

 #### Sync Now

 By default local content is synced to Alfresco immediately and Alfresco content is synced locally every five minutes.
 Click this if you want content synced immediately.